Crude fell for the second straight session, as fear eased that Russia's incursion into Ukraine could lead to all out war.

-U.S. stock index futures signaled a lower start to Wall Street trade on Tuesday.
+U.S. stock index futures pointed to a slightly lower open on Wall Street on Wednesday.

 U.S. bonds fell on Tuesday, as investors' "safe-haven" bid waned, due to signs of progress in resolving the political turmoil in Ukraine.

 European stocks closed higher on Tuesday, after Vladimir Putin stated that any use of force in Ukraine would be a last resort.

 Few bright sparks could be found in dour Asian stock markets on Monday.

 Oil prices fell sharply on news that raised hopes that tensions in Ukraine's crisis were ebbing slightly.

 Gold prices fell 1 percent on Tuesday, retreating from the previous day's four-month high.